MicrosoftDocs/VBA-Docs/api/Publisher.MailMergeDataField.Insert.md

 ## Remarks

 The **Insert** method works for both picture and string (text) fields.

 > [!NOTE]
-> You can also use the  **[InsertMailMergeField](Publisher.TextRange.InsertMailMergeField.md)** method of the **[TextRange](Publisher.TextRange.md)** object to add a text data field to a text box in the publication's catalog merge area.
+> You can also use the **[InsertMailMergeField](Publisher.TextRange.InsertMailMergeField.md)** method of the **TextRange** object to add a text data field to a text box in the publication's catalog merge area.

 ## Example

 This example defines a data field as a picture data field, inserts it into the catalog merge area of the specified publication, and sizes and positions the picture data field.
-This example assumes the publication has been connected to a data source, and a catalog merge area has been added to the publication.
+This example assumes that the publication has been connected to a data source, and a catalog merge area has been added to the publication.

 ```vb
 Dim pbPictureField1 As Shape